 No. Task HLT ALT Quantitative expression 2.
 Look at your chart.
 What can you say about the height of the students whose data you collected?
 Mentioning the tallest and shortest students.
 Mentioning the majority by referring to the modal value.
-The students' attention went to the the modal values. + The difference between male and female students' height.
-3. If someone ask you, what is the U The students determine the typical + typical height of the students whose data you collected, what is your answer to that? • height of the students as the modal value.
-4. So if you want to design a Scout staff especially for the students in this class, what size do you think is suitable? typical height to determine the suitable height of the of the tallest student as the size of a +
+The students' attention went to the the modal values. + 70 The difference between male and female students' height.
+3. If someone ask you, what is the Finding the typical visually The students determine the typical + typical height of the students whose data you collected, what is your U height of the students as the modal value. answer to that? typical numerically through arithmetic mean.
+4. So if you want to design a Scout staff especially for the students in this class, what size do you think is suitable? to determine the suitable height of the +